-Market risk is the risk that the value of income arising from the Society's assets and liabilities may change adversely as a result of changes in interest rates or exchange rates.
-For capital adequacy purposes the Society is not directly exposed to this risk because it does not engage in trading activity and all assets and liabilities are denominated in sterling.
+Market risk is the risk of changes to the Society's profit due to changes in interest rates or exchange rates.
+For capital adequacy purposes the Society is not directly exposed to exchange rate risk because it does not engage in trading activity and all assets and liabilities are denominated in sterling.